ikawrakow/ik_llama.cpp/github-data/discussions/164 - Latest CPU performance comparison with llama.cpp.md

 Out of curiousity, do you intend to maintain this fork as an alternative to llama.cpp perpetually? or is it more of a testing grounds before upstreaming?

 wondering if it's worth recommending people run this specifically for better performance or if it's more of a "bleeding edge" kind of project that people should just wait to get later when it's more ready

+> 👤 **ikawrakow** replied on **2025-01-23** at **08:18:58**
+>
+> > Out of curiousity, do you intend to maintain this fork as an alternative to llama.cpp perpetually? or is it more of a testing grounds before upstreaming?
+>
+> Nothing is perpetual in this world :smiley:
+>
+> But no, I have no intention to be upstreaming to `llama.cpp`.
+>
+> It is also a bit of a chicken and egg game: I'll only get a more significant number of users if people know (or at least expect) that I'm seriously committed to his project and the project gets advertised around social networks, but I can only know if I want to seriously commit to maintaining this project long term for a significant number of users if I already have many users and have dealt with the associated bug reports and feature requests :smiley:
+>
+> As it stands, this project is only useful for technical users who are not scared to build the project themself (no docker images and pre-build binaries), and are using one of the platforms I develop/test on (Linux and macOS, `AVX2` or `ARM_NEON` CPUs, newer Nvidia GPUs).
+It may or may not work on Windows/Android/etc, old Nvidia or AMD GPUs, etc. I absolutely don't have the bandwidth (or desire) to be supporting every operating system and computing platform under the sun, including 10+ year old CPUs and GPUs, and obscure platforms used by exactly 3 people in the worlds, as `llama.cpp` does.

 > 👤 **bartowski1182** replied on **2025-01-23** at **15:12:49**
 >